Search Fr. Z’s Blog

 Not quite fully rested or completely without traces of the crud I picked up in Roma, but more or less shipshape.
-On the way in, an interesting view.
-UPDATE: Hot sour soup and platitude.
-Alas the place has slipped a … Continue reading

 I really like the option of texting.
 However, I do get some that I am not so pleased to get.
 And they almost always come at the wrong moment.

 Okay, the filmettes of the little kid who invaded Pope Francis’ space during the big “Family Day” do in Rome are fun.
 I am sure the MSM will play them for a couple days and even more people (who may … Continue reading

 Last night I watched a very disturbing, very well made film: Das Leben der Anderen….
 The Lives of Others.